 Welcome Social Dancers & Dance Friends!

-We’re holding (almost) monthly dances at Heart of Rock Farm.
+Whenever we can, we’re hosting Barn Dances at Heart of Rock Farm.
 You’re invited to come out and dance with us.

 The doors open at 7:00 pm, and we usually have a beginning-level dance lesson at 7:30.
 Most of the time Andy Hebert is our dance instructor.
-You're going to love her!

 Come alone or bring a partner (or better yet, a group of friends).
 We'll be playing a mixture of danceable classic rock, country, contemporary music, swing, and requests.
 We cater to a variety of dance styles, including "shake your booty" and the high school sway...so don't worry if you don't know any particular partner dances or line dances.